wxcctechsummit/holcct2100/labslive/lab6.md

 * Click "Accept" to handle the contact, after responding close the task.

-Congratulations, you have completed the **bonus** section.
+Congratulations, you have completed the **bonus section**.
 Well done!!!